MarioPoneder/accelerated-hardhat/packages/hardhat-core/README.md

 - Hardhat network (fork): avoid unnecessary JSON-RPC and keep account data (nonce, balance, code, storage) in memory
 - Hardhat network (fork): introduced 'eth_call' data size limit of 10000 bytes (performance reasons)
 - Hardhat network (fork): enable on-disk caching per default, but only store non-zero contract code ('eth_getCode')
+- Hardhat network (fork): adapt account nonce in order to use MetaMask without an account reset on each new fork instance

 (see commit history for details)